learningequality/Volibri/README.md

 2. Be able to keep design modifications in sync across the team.
 Our design team has collectively experienced this pain that if one of us updates the design of a shared UI element, all of us have to find the files that uses this shared element and manually update it.

 3. Be able to asynchronously comment on and reply to new designs.
-We used to post designs in our online chat room to get feedbacks.
-But it gets pushed up and becomes difficult to access again.
-Sometimes people come up with good comments or replies afterwards.
+We usually post designs in our online chat room to receive feedback.
+This can be an issue if strings of comments were unseen and pushed up in the chatroom.
+It can be very inconvenient and difficult to access the feedback again.
 It makes a lot sense to asynchronously comment and reply via Pull Request.

 **The solution:**

-Terminology: `link-import` means using `Sketch-Linked-SVG` plugin's `Import Linked SVG` method to create a linkage of the external SVG file.
-This means that whenever the external image files changed, we can use the `Update All Linked SVGs` method to update all link-imported SVGs in the Sketch file.
+Terminology: `link-import` means when using `Sketch-Linked-SVG` plugin, you are importing an external SVG file into a Sketch file.
+When the imported external SVG file is modified, we can use the `Update All Linked SVGs` method to update all link-imported SVG layers in the Sketch file.

 Issue 1 and 3 stated above are addressed by managing the project on github.
 For issue 2, we rely on the Sketch plugin `Sketch-Linked-SVG` to creat linkages between external SVG files and multiple Sketch files.
 If the external SVG files get modified, all Sketch files that `link-import` the SVG files will get updated automatically.
 The external SVG file can also be created by Sketch.
-Using the `svgo-compressor` plugin, we can export much smaller and cleaner SVG files.

 The reason we choose SVG format is because it's a text based format.
-So we might be able to have a mergeable solution that enables multiple designers working on the same file at the same time.
-It is impossible to merge binery files like all bitmap images(PNG, JPG) and `.sketch` format, PSD.
-But how mergeable this SVG based solution is remains to be tested.
+It is impossible to merge binary files such as bitmap images(PNG, JPG) and `.sketch` format, PSD.
+By using the SVG format, we might be able to have a mergeable solution that enables multiple designers to work on the same file at the same time.
+There remains further testing to know how mergeable this SVG based solution is.

 There is an example how to build a list UI element using this approach.